 Tech transfer CQV, including FAT/SAT, are indispensable components in the equipment qualification process of devices within the pharmaceutical sector.

 FAT is executed at the manufacturer's facility prior to the apparatus being dispatched to the operational site.
-This testing phase is critical as it confirms that the apparatus meets specified requirements and operates correctly under controlled conditions.
+This testing phase is critical as it and operates correctly under controlled conditions.
 Early identification of potential issues during FAT significantly mitigates the risk of costly delays in subsequent installation and operational stages.

 Conversely, SAT takes place after the apparatus has been installed at the location.
 This phase is essential for ensuring that the apparatus functions as intended within its actual working environment, thereby confirming that it adheres to the operational requirements established during FAT.